 Allied Artists repurposes spaceship shots from World Without End; Joe Dante reports that they were actually filmed for the earlier Flight to Mars, and apparently reformatted for CinemaScope.
 That same needle-shaped rocket does indeed land in a snowbound set identically in all three pictures.
 The ship seen launching in official government footage is a real pre-NASA rocket shot flat, and allowed to ‘stretch out’ in the anamorphic CinemaScope format.
 It looks terrible, and of course does not match the model seen in space.

 Zsa Zsa Gabor was likely willing to be in this show for one reason — as the star she’d have the marquee all to herself.
-She’s given a score of attractive dresses, and her hairstyles are carefully tended at all times.
+She’s given a score of attractive dresses and her hair is carefully tended at all times.
 She performs as if great acting just means posing and flashing ‘dahling’ smiles.
 The accent is indeed funny, with ‘W’s turned into ‘V’s, and ‘planet’ pronounced as ‘plant.’
 We can easily envision John Huston trying his patience to get a decent performance from Zsa Zsa as the drop-dead-beautiful Jane Avril in Moulin Rouge, by far her best role.
-Zsa Zsa murdered dialogue throughout her career, and here she reads most of her lines with the same proud, glamorous inflection, regardless of the circumstances: “I hate her!
+Zsa Zsa murdered dialogue throughout her career, and here she reads most of her lines with the same proud, glamorous inflection regardless of the circumstances: “I hate her!
 I hate dat qveen!”

 The good sport Laurie Mitchell has the plum part of the Queen.
 When not wearing her foolish mask, she’s revealed in a none-too imaginative gory horror face.
 Mitchell would one year later be one of the frisky musicians in the ‘Sweet Sue & her Society Syncopators’ band in Some Like it Hot; when Marlyn Monroe was unavailable for publicity photo shoots, legend has it that the perfectly formed Mitchell posed with Jack Lemmon and Tony Curtis, and Monroe’s head was later pasted over hers.
 That indignity and her lemon-meringue horror makeup in this movie have ‘worthy trouper’ written all over them.

 Although there are more space babes in Queen than in any of the other girlie space operas, they aren’t well deployed.
-All seem to be show-biz pros, va-va-voom lookers that might get a featured bits in a TV show one day, and the next day moonlight opening a supermarket or showing off new cars at a trade show, Vanna White-style.
-Lisa Davis (just above) and Barbara Darrow have parts big enough to be singled out in the final cast list, while eleven more showgirls make the title credits; they have little to do but march in stiff lines, brandish ray guns and shout ‘Botchino!’
+All seem to be show-biz pros, va-va-voom lookers.
+They might land a featured bit in a TV show one day, and the next day moonlight opening a supermarket or showing off new cars at a trade show, Vanna White-style.
+Lisa Davis (just above) and Barbara Darrow have parts big enough to be singled out in the final cast list.
+Eleven more showgirls make the title credits but do little but march in stiff lines, brandish ray guns and shout ‘Botchino!’
 That translates roughly to, ‘Do what I say!’

 I’ve witnessed screenings of Queen of Outer Space that were a camp hoot — it helps if the audience is pre-primed to appreciate / jeer at Zsa Zsa’s absurd presence, and if they find the inept production and script a plus rather than a ticket to dullsville.
 It must be said that the bright color, silly sound effects and eerie-cliché music score lighten the experience.
-In less than optimal presentations, the other B&W Babes-In-Space films of the ‘fifties can look dull and flea-bitten.
+The other B&W Babes-In-Space films of the ‘fifties can look dull and flea-bitten.
 But as Professor Konrad states, after a ray of unknown origin has propelled their rocket halfway across the solar system, “It would appear that all things are possible in space.”

 WB’s Blu-ray transfer is much better than any images reproduced here.
 On some of the wider shots we do notice the less-than optimal CinemaScope lenses in use.
 In two of the wider images above one can see the horizontal distortion — actors on the left extreme of the screen are squeezed more than actors on the right.
-Although CinemaScope corrected their lenses a year or two later, older ones obviously remained in circulation.
-They were perhaps rented more cheaply, or sold outright to producers who could invent their own process names if they wanted to.
+Although CinemaScope corrected the problem a year or two later, older lenses obviously remained in circulation.
+They were perhaps rented more cheaply or sold outright to producers that could invent their own process names for them.